 the reason no definitive evidence of black holes or dark matter exists is because they don’t actually exist,

-that over 99% of matter in the universe in in a state of plasma, which readily conducts electricity,
+that over 99% of matter in the universe is in a state of plasma, which readily conducts electricity,

 that the lack of matter to hold the galaxies together is due to electricity itself amplifying gravity,

-And that stars are not nuclear furnaces but more akin to the elements in lightbulbs, that is the places where the Universe’s electric field ‘discharge’.
+And that stars are not nuclear furnaces but more akin to the elements in lightbulbs, that is the places where the Universe’s electric fields ‘discharge’.

 But like I say, I’m sure I’ve got that mostly wrong.
 And I make no claims to its accuracy.
 What attracted me to it was simply its poetic possibilities.